 The Department sent a letter in June of 2017 to all current CMAs notifying them of their four options to comply with federal and state statutes and regulations.
 Additionally, HB 17-1343 requires CMAs to submit a Business Continuity Plan to the Department by July 1, 2018 indicating which of the four options the CMA is choosing and identifying how the CMA will operate in the new system.
-Conflicted CMAs have submitted their Business Continuity Plan to the Department indicating their plan.
-However, with the Department's new case management redesign plan which includes CFCM, it is the Department's intent to remove the requirement of Business Continuity Plans and establish a new process for agencies to apply for an exception for only willing and qualified providers.

-c.
+Conflicted CMAs have submitted their Business c.
 Supporting the Participant in Service Plan Development.
 Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process.